giselabcruz/giselabcruz/README.md

 I use Docker to keep my environments clean and consistent.
 For planning, I like using Kanban boards to stay organized and track progress.

+Lately, I’ve been diving into Model-Context Protocol.
+I find it fascinating how it connects tools, code, and AI in a practical way.

 So, yes, sometimes I code.

 ## Here you can see my most used languages